JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

       dwIdx += 1
    LOOP WHILE hr = S_OK

    ' // Closes the registry and returns the result RegCloseKey hKey
    IF hr <> S_OK OR LEN(wszKeyName) = 0 THEN RETURN ""
    RETURN wszKey

 END FUNCTION
 ' ========================================================================================

 ' ========================================================================================
 ' Searches for the win64 subkey
 ' ========================================================================================

-FUNCTION TLB_RegSearchWin64 (BYVAL pwszKey AS WSTRING PTR) AS CWSTR IF pwszKey = NULL THEN RETURN ""
+FUNCTION TLB_RegSearchWin64 (BYVAL pwszKey AS WSTRING PTR) AS DWSTRING

+   IF pwszKey = NULL THEN RETURN ""

    ' // Recursively searches for the win directory
    DIM hr AS LONG, hKey AS HKEY, dwIdx AS DWORD, ft AS FILETIME DIM wszKeyName AS WSTRING * MAX_PATH, wszClass AS WSTRING * MAX_PATH